 Can’t stay up ‘til midnight?
 No babysitter?
 No problem — make ringing in the new year a family affair.
 Read on for top family outings around the Sound for both New Year’s Eve and New Year’s Day.

-Family activities for New Year’s Eve: Sunday, Dec.
-31, 2017
+Family activities for New Year’s Eve: Monday, Dec.
+31, 2018

 Seattle Center’s New Year’s Eve celebration: There is plenty of family fun to be had at Seattle Center's annual Winterfest celebration.
 Come early to take in the last of the Winterfest train and village (open until 6 p.m.) or go for an evening skate at the ice rink (open until 11:30 p.m.).
 Spend a little time at the beautiful outdoor International Fountain of Light featuring music mixes created by James Whetzel.
 If you have older kids, join the free, all-ages, New Year's Eve dance party with the band Sway.
 The dance party goes from 8–11:45 p.m.
 Dance for an hour and have the kiddos tucked into bed by 10 p.m.

-Family activities for New Year’s Day: Monday, Jan.
-1, 2018
+Family activities for New Year’s Day: Tuesday, Jan.
+1, 2019

-Editor's note: This article was originally published in 2013 and updated for 2017.
+Editor's note: This article was originally published a few years ago and updated most recently for 2018.